 Other noteworthy individuals participating in the symposium included Deputy Chief John M. Esposito with the New York Fire Department, New York, Assistant Chief Michael Marino with the Prince George’s County Fire Department, Maryland, Mr. Jeffrey M. Dulin the Assistant Director of the International Association of Fire Chiefs, Capt.
 Sean S. Newman with the New York Fire Department, New York, Mr. Thomas Anger an Ohio-based Attorney and Emergency Medical Technician, Dr. Richard Kamin the Emergency Management Services Program Director at the University of Connecticut, and Capt.
 Ryan McGovern with the Boston Fire Department, Massachusetts.

 Organizers thank the Hon.
-Brian J. Moran, Secretary of Public Safety and Homeland Security, and Dr. Jeffrey D. Stern, the State Coordinator for the Virginia Department of Emergency Management, with the Commonwealth of Virginia, for supporting this initiatives.
+Brian J. Moran, Secretary of Public Safety and Homeland Security, and Dr. Jeffrey D. Stern, the State Coordinator for the Virginia Department of Emergency Management, both with the Commonwealth of Virginia, for supporting this initiatives.

 Dr. Reed E. Smith, the Operational Medical Director with the Arlington County Fire Department and Chair Committee for the Tactical Emergency Casualty Care at Georgetown University School of Medicine along with Capt.
 John Delaney with the Arlington County Fire Department, should also be recognized for providing vision and leadership throughout organizing this symposium.